JesSonne/HumPlant/Readme.md

   - [Taking a look at the data](#taking-a-look-at-the-data)
   - [Defining models for how morphologies influence the species’ interactions](#defining-models-for-how-morphologies-influence-the-species-interactions)
-  - [Simulate an interaction network based on the two models morphological matching](#simulate-an-interaction-network-based-on-the-two-models-morphological-matching)
+  - [Simulate an interaction network based on the two morphological models](#simulate-an-interaction-network-based-on-the-two-morphological-models)
-  - [Simulate an interaction network based on the species abundances.](#simulate-an-interaction-network-based-on-the-species-abundances)
+  - [Simulate an interaction network based on the species’ abundances.](#simulate-an-interaction-network-based-on-the-species-abundances)
-  - [combining models based on abundances and morphologies](#combining-models-based-on-abundances-and-morphologies)
+  - [Combining models based on abundances and morphologies](#combining-models-based-on-abundances-and-morphologies)

 ## Visualising community structure aming interacting hummingbirds and plants